rfbergeron/bompiler/doc/IDEAS.md

 I did not realize this until it was mentioned in passing in a cppconf/ndc talk.

 ## Scope/name space fix

+### Incremental Solution
+An enum member will be added to the symbol table.
+This enum must be set by a parameter to `symbol_table_init`.
+It indicates what kind of symbol table is being created.
+Valid enumeration constants will be:
+- `MEMBER_TABLE`
+- `TRANS_UNIT_TABLE`
+- `FUNCTION_TABLE`
+- `BLOCK_TABLE`

+Roughly corresponding to the types of scope.
+Members technically occupy a separate name space, not scope, but this namespace only holds functions and objects, so for now we will continue treating it as a scope.

+The separate name spaces in each symbol table will be initialized conditionally on which enumeration constant was passed as a parameter.

+The `state.c` functions will search down the table stack until they find a symbol table with the appropriate map initialized.
+If they are unable to find one, they will return failure.

+### Refactoring
 To better mirror the language of the standard, it may be best to split the `SymbolTable` stack up, and change some names.
 A new union will be created, referred to using the typedef name `NameSpace`.
 A `NameSpace` will consist of